lobehub/lobe-chat/README.md

 ## 🛳 Self Hosting

-### Deploying with Vercel

-LobeChat provides a [self-hosted version][deploy-link] with Vercel.
-This allows you to build your own chatbot within a few minutes, without any prior knowledge.
-If you want to deploy this service yourself, you can follow these steps:
+LobeChat provides [Self-Hosted Version][deploy-link] with Vercel and [Docker Image][docker-release-link].
+This allows you to deploy your own chatbot within a few minutes, without any prior knowledge.

+### `A` Deploying with Vercel

+If you want to deploy this service yourself on Vercel, you can follow these steps:

 - Prepare your [OpenAI API Key](https://platform.openai.com/account/api-keys).
 - Click the button below to start deployment: Deploy with Vercel.
 Log in directly with your GitHub account and remember to fill in the API Key and access code CODE on the environment variable page;